What’s everyone’s favorite thing about it?

 I can prove there’s no free will with pure semantics.
 Did you choose the last thought you had?
 If so, how did you do that?
 Did you think about what thought you wanted to think?
 If so, what compelled you to think that thought?
 Did you have to think about thinking about your thoughts to do that?
 And what compelled you to think that?!
 Did you think about thinking about thinking about your thoughts?
 You see how ridiculous this notion is that we “control” our thoughts, emotions, and subsequently—our behavior?!
 There’s no such thing as an uncaused cause.
 Everything happens for a reason.
 To suggest that our every thought and action is made purely out of thin air, based on our authoring is madness.

 There is no free will, and by extension zero applicability in democracy and egalitarianism.
-These are fraudulent, Jewish inventions established with the ultimate goal in mind that one day everybody will be too dumb and week to defend themselves against global Bolshevist assimilation.
 When you give people the “freedom” to do what they want; they don’t.
-They still often go down paths they end up regretting, which they wouldn’t have, had the state put them in their place and made sure they were going down their optimal, objective path.
+They take the path of least resistance, paths they end up regretting most of the time, which they wouldn’t have, had the state taken the reigns and made sure they were going down their optimal, objective path.

 Another aspect to democracy people just can’t seem to let go of is freedom of speech.
 What many don’t realize however is that freedom of speech was made to protect unpopular speech.
 Speech that’s popular doesn’t need protection because everybody engages in it.
 It’s unpopular speech that could get someone jailed or killed in societies where free speech isn’t a priority.
 On that note, what’s the most unpopular speech you can think of?
 What’s the most taboo subject matter out there?